 Why didn’t they?
 Because it sounding reasonable does not mean it is not horribly difficult to do.
 Horribly, because when I suggest that we — while also trying to improve our speed — just start the new projects 20% earlier and use the average schedule … this is usually considered impossible: “We don’t know enough at that point in time!
 Everything will change too much if we start that early!
 It is too late for our current projects!
 We have other things we need to do, we can’t start on it now!”
 This is one thing that is relatively easy to do (we’ve done it) when compared to figuring out how to get a 20% increase in speed in the current project.
 We do want to increase productivity and speed.
 The silver lining, for example in just starting the project on time, is that it also empowers improvement efforts to actually have an impact.

 For more on how accurate schedules encourage improvements, see In Project Management 9+3 Is Not Equal To 12

 Software and many other types of projects are accomplished using a repeatable process that works well — when it is understood and managed well (see The One Perfect Project Management Methodology).
 Too often we confuse the problems caused by aggressive schedules, insufficient budgets, and excessive scope with problems in our process or methodology.
 I always recommend first finding an objective way for setting these overall project parameters (schedule, cost, scope).
-But, for which ever approach we take, if we get these parameters in the right ballpark then our project teams will be — repeatedly — successful.
+But, for whichever approach we take, if we get these parameters in the right ballpark then our projects and our project teams will be — repeatedly — successful.